PScoriae/pierreccesario/main/content/blog/ec2-vcpu-service-quota.md

 # Unlock Free Savings

-For our staging EKS clusters, we prioritise spot instances since we don't mind the interruptions for added savings.
+For our staging EKS clusters, we prioritise Spot instances since we don't mind the interruptions for added savings.
-Whenever we inspect the kinds of nodes Karpenter provisions, we would see a sparse distribution of spot instances among the on-demand instances.
+Whenever we inspect the kinds of nodes Karpenter provisions, we would see a sparse distribution of Spot instances among the On-Demand instances.
-"Probably because there's no spot capacity available.", or so we thought.
+"Probably because there's no Spot capacity available.", or so we thought.

 When I stumbled across the quota, the CloudWatch metrics showed we were **always** maxed out. **Always**.

 After bumping it up, it began to rapidly max out.
-I requested another bump and it hit the cap again, which means Karpenter **had** to spin up on-demand instances instead.
+I requested another bump and it hit the cap again, which means Karpenter **had** to spin up On-Demand instances instead.
-Eventually, it began to stabilise after increasing it enough.
+Eventually, it began to stabilise after increasing it enough — Karpenter could spin up as many Spot instances as it wanted.

-We primarily use on-demand instances

 Holy shit.
 We've been missing out on all these savings for so long.
 Holy shit.